 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports

-The diabetes devices market has been segmented into blood glucose monitoring devices and insulin delivery devices based on type.
+The market has been segmented into blood glucose monitoring devices and insulin delivery devices based on type.
 The insulin delivery devices segment is expected to dominate the market, and it is projected to reach USD 30,412.19 million by 2030, registering a CAGR of 7.62% during the forecast period.

 Some of the primary driving reasons for the demand for insulin delivery devices are the rising number of regulations and approvals for technological advances in insulin delivery devices such as insulin pens, insulin pumps, jet injectors, and other devices.
 One of the factors driving the demand of insulin delivery devices is the increasing acceptance of insulin patches and smart insulin pumps for the self-management of diabetes.

-The diabetes devices market has been segmented into hospitals, retail pharmacies, diabetes clinics/centers, online pharmacies, and others based on the distribution channel.
+The market has been segmented into hospitals, retail pharmacies, diabetes clinics/centers, online pharmacies, and others based on the distribution channel.
 The retail pharmacies segment is expected to dominate the market, and it is projected to reach USD 11,491.59 million by 2030, at a CAGR of 6.92% during the forecast.
-Rising penetration of private-label brands in retail outlets at discounted costs is some of the factors likely to drive the growth of the retail sales segment over the forecast period.
+Rising penetration of private-label brands in retail outlets at discounted costs is one of the factors likely to drive the growth of the retail sales segment over the forecast period.

 Due to high traffic and product availability, hospital pharmacies accounted for over 54.0% of market penetration in 2021.
 Inpatient and outpatient pharmacies are the two types of pharmacies that work on a hospital campus.
 The hospital has an inpatient pharmacy, but it is only accessible to authorized staff who work in the operating rooms, intensive care units, inpatient wards, and unique service areas.
 In contrast, outpatient pharmacies are typically found near hospital entrances and lobbies for patients.
 The outpatient pharmacy sells insulin delivery equipment and portable glucose meters.